Skip to Content

 Instructions

-• Combine the mayonnaise, Sriracha, salt, and garlic powder in a small bowl.
-Set it aside.
+• Combine the mayonnaise, Sriracha, kosher salt, and garlic powder in a small bowl.

-• Line the salmon fillets onto a towel and pat dry to remove any moisture.
+• Pat the salmon fillets dry to remove excess moisture.

-• Set the oven to a low broil and line a rimmed baking sheet with parchment paper.
-Arrange the salmon fillets onto it and generously cover the tops with the Sriracha mayonnaise.
+• Set the oven to a low broil, around 500℉ (260℃).
+Prepare a rimmed baking sheet with parchment paper or a silicone mat.
+Then, arrange the fillets onto the pan and top them with Sriracha mayonnaise.

-• Broil uncovered for 7-10 minutes until the salmon reaches an internal temperature of 125°F (51°C).
+• Broil uncovered for 7-10 minutes until the salmon reaches the safe internal temperature of 145°F (63°C).

 Notes